zepinheiro/product-feedback/frontend/README.md

 ### `npm run cypress:open`

-Opens cypress UI interface where you can run e2e/regression tests and inspect the pages
+Opens cypress UI interface where you can run e2e/regression tests and inspect the pages/specs.

 Make sure you run `npm start` before running the tests to ensure that we reach the `localhost:3000`